Links:

 Marine

-hudson canyon trips
+to the hudson canyon

-(during the first part of December):
+in the first part of December:

 Common